TeresaAKent/WhiskSight/README.txt

 On this frame you can draw boxes around the dots you do not want tracked and then press space twice to have them removed.
 This can speed up the code or remove whiskers if you are only interested in a few.

 Line 412: Change which of the OpenCV trackers is being used

+Modifications Located in the VideoOutputs.py:

+Line 100: Conditions for the algorithm to guess Airflow on a single whisker Line 117: Conditions for the algorithm to guess Inertia on a single whisker Line 113: Conditions for the algorithm to guess Contact on a single whisker Line 128: Conditions for the algorithm to designate Airflow is occuring to the array Line 143: Conditions for the algorithm to designate Inertia is occuring to the array

+Modifications Located in Main.py:
+Line 27: Input Video folder location
+Line 31: Deisred folder name for code outputs
+Line 40: If you desire to test smallchanges on the same video, you can change the integer on line 40 to keep the files seperate.
+Line 79+: Change the name of the video file here, multiple video files can be run from this location